 The informational diagnostic is present to inform you that if the conditions are applicable to the return, go to Screen 33.1, Child and Dependent Care Expenses (2441) and enter the number of months the spouse was disabled or a full-time student in the field Number of months disabled or full-time student.
 An entry in this field will trigger Lacerte's calculation of the allowance provided for spouse's who are disabled or full-time students.

-Per the IRS instructions for Form 2441 instructions:
+See the IRS instructions for Form 2441 instructions for more information.

 If necessary, enter an adjustment for spouse's earned income in Earned income [A], also in Screen 33.1, Child and Dependent Care Expenses (2441).